 To get to the gold on the mountain top, you could climb the Naga staircase.

 Serpentine railings that have green and gold scales and eight hissing snake heads slither along the 309 steps.
 Now that’s a lot of exercise!
 If you have achy-breaky bones however, there’s always the cable car.
 I had some doubts about my knees, but I couldn’t pass up on a challenge.
-Each step elevated me toward a beautiful view, so walking up the stairway started as a pleasant experience.
-When I was finally heaving and panting, there was small voice inside of me that mocked I told you so, but I still took the next step.
-At last I reached the top, and the prize was the wat—a breathtaking view that was rich in history, sanctity, and culture.
+Each step elevated me toward a beautiful view, so walking up the stairway was a pleasant experience.

+I entered the wat and was soon greeted by the statue of a white elephant.
+Legend has it that this animal chose the location of the temple.
 When a Ceylonese monk named Sumana brought a Buddhist relic to Chiang Mai, King Gen Na wanted to build a temple for it.
 In order to find a suitable area, the king ordered that the holy relic to be strapped on the back of a white elephant.
 The animal, a sacred creature for the Thais, was allowed to wander freely.
 It trudged up near the peak of Doi Suthep, encircled the place three times, and died.
 A golden pagoda was built on the spot where it died, the relic was placed inside the pagoda, and the wat was constructed around it.

 Within the expansive wat are several red-tile roofed pavilions, and they are decorated with statues, bells, shrines, and paintings.
 Among the attractions are the Emerald Buddha, the statue of the Hindu god Ganesh, the Thao Mahaprom statue, and the Hermit Statue of Sudeva.
 There is also a museum, a souvenir shop, a snack area, and houses where monks live and study.